 SmartDry has been the specialist in solving mould in the house since 2013.
 Do you have a problem with mould in your house?
 Have it solved by SmartDry.
 We can help you, regardless of where you are in the United Kingdom.
 Fill out our webform for a free damp assessment or contact us by phone to book it today.
 SmartDry is here for you!

 SmartDry has been the specialist

 Mould in the house

 Mould in homes is a common problem.
 In particular, older houses have to deal with this issue because of their building style or, due to normal wearing, walls start developing cracks resulting in water penetrating from the outside walls into the inner walls.
 In any case, damp is always the cause of mould forming.
 Minuscule mould spores are part of nature and float constantly through the air around us -this in itself is not so problematic.
 The situation becomes a real problem when the mould spores end up getting caught in damp places.
 Wet, damp and warm locations are spores’ favourite breeding ground- offering them a perfect environment to multiply.
-In order to get rid of the mould on walls in your home for good, it is very important that you tackle the issue at it’s root.
+In order to get rid of the mould in your home for good, it is very important that you tackle the issue at it’s root.
 In other words: solve the cause of the damp problem.
 The most common damp problems are related to condensation, penetrating damp and rising damp.

 Mould due to condensation